johdcyber/johndcyber_ec2_counter/README.md

-# AWS EC2 Instance Counter
+# John D Cyber's AWS EC2 Instance Counter

 ## Overview
 This Python script enumerates all Amazon Web Services (AWS) EC2 instances across all regions associated with a given AWS account and writes the total count to a CSV file.
 This is useful for inventory management and monitoring of AWS resources.